Last revised: December 5, 2024

 The operation changed hands twice more as the Tennessee Public Service Company in 1930 and again in 1938 as the Knoxville Transit Lines before streetcars were discontinued in 1947 in favor of buses.

-The Nashville-Franklin Railway began operations in 1909 connecting its namesake cities.
-It remained in service until 1943 when streetcars were replaced by buses operated by the Franklin Interurban Bus Company.
+The Franklin Interurban Railway began operations in 1908 connecting its namesake cities.
+It remained in service until 1942 when streetcars were replaced by buses operated by the Franklin Interurban Bus Company.
+These ran until 1969 when the entire system was shutdown.

 The Nashville-Gallatin Interurban Railway connected its namesake cities beginning operations in 1913.
 Streetcar service survived until 1932 when the line was abandoned.